Get My Mental Models Checklist

 One thing I’ve tried to do in order to help myself be more systematic about how I use my models is to organize them into a checklist that I have posted on the wall where I work.

 This way I can just look up and use it as a reference whenever I need to, which I think is a system Charlie would like:

 I’m a great believer in solving hard problems by using a checklist.
 You need to get all the likely and unlikely answers before you; otherwise it’s easy to miss something important.

 Some of you have asked if I would be willing to share my list of models.
 This made me realize that I had a site that talks about Mental Models but that doesn’t actually list the models I use.

 So to fix that, you can now get my 83-Point Mental Models Checklist for FREE just for subscribing to my newsletter.

-Simply enter your email address below and I will send you a link to download my Checklist in PDF format.
+Simply enter your email address below and I will email you a link to download my Checklist in PDF format.

-Over time I will also share with you some of my favorite resources for Mental Models, including the websites I like to read for insights, the Mental Models I rely on the most, and the books that I’ve found to be the most useful.
+Over time through my periodic newsletter I will also email you some of my favorite resources for Mental Models, including the websites I like to read for insights, the Mental Models I rely on the most, and the books that I’ve found to be the most useful.